AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 :::caution

 At the moment, Sheriff supports only Typescript codebases with modern Ecmascript standards.
-Support for vanilla Javascript will come at a later time.
+Support for vanilla Javascript may come at a later time.

 :::